rolandholik/Quixote/Documentation/tsem.rst

 physical phenomenon, can be mathematically modeled.

 Security, is at once, both a technical and economic problem.
-One of the objectives of TSEM is to address the inherent economic barrier to security, by introducing technology that reduces the skill and time needed to implement a level of security, equivalent to what can be achieved by mandatory access controls, through unit testing of an application stack.
+One of the objectives of TSEM is to address inherent and structural economic barriers to security, by introducing technology that reduces the skill and time needed to implement a level of security, equivalent to what can be achieved by mandatory access controls, through unit testing of an application stack.

-An additional, and secondary objective, is to reduce the skill, complexity and infrastructure needed to create remotely attestable platforms and/or workloads.
+A second objective, is to reduce the skill, complexity and infrastructure needed to create remotely attestable platforms and/or workloads.

+The final objective is to provide a framework for the open development of hardware assisted security technology.
+Secondary to economic factors, specialized security technology has frequently been 'SKUed' to limit its availability to select OEM's and/or verticals.
+This introduces both technical and accessibility barriers that prevent the needed widespread availability and utility of the technologies.

 To achieve these objectives, TSEM implements the concept of a modeling domain, nee namespace, that reduces the complexity of a security model